 Solid rivets require a pre-drilled hole.
 They can be found in many similar forms, with a cap on one end.
 The other end deforms when it is pushed from the other side.
-Shafts of solid rivets are typically solid, but for all rivets that have similar shapes, this type will be used:
+Shafts of solid rivets are typically solid, but for all rivets that have similar shapes, this type will be used as shown in Figure 13.